Labic-ICMC-USP/CLIMADA-BR/doc/ClimadaBR_docs/README.md

 The SYSTEM_DIR is the folder "~/climada/data", copy the files into the folder.
 If an error of file not found show up when running one of the tutorials just check the correct folder in the error message.

-# Extra ...
+# Extra Dengue Tutorial

-During development we runned some simulations using datasus data, if you wish to see those simulations you can access the tutorial: ... .
-This research data was used as our goal during the process, our object was to make the data taken from articles generate similar results to this research data.
+During development we runned some simulations using datasus data, if you wish to see those simulations you can access the [Dengue Tutorial](https://github.com/Labic-ICMC-USP/CLIMADA-BR/blob/main/doc/tutorial/Tutorial_Dengue.ipynb) .
+This research data was used as our goal during the process, our objective was to make the data taken from articles generate similar results to this research data.
 The next section will tell you about the files used and how to acquire them.

 # OTHER FILES